 The canning industry peaked in the 1920s with almost 200 factories operating in Norway, 59 of them in Stavanger.
 By 1978 only 21 factories remained; 9 of them in Stavanger.
 By 1990 only 4 plants remained in the whole of Norway.

 The production is now more centralized, and the Norwegian seafood industry is doing extremely well.
 Norway exports seafood to about 130 countries worldwide, and this multi-billion industry is growing at a steady rate.

 The Norwegian Canning Museum in Stavanger – what to expect

-It’s not a big museum, but we spent 1h20 – more time there than I had anticipated.
+It’s not a big museum, but we spent 1h20 there – more time than I had anticipated.
 And we loved every minute of it.
-Here is what you can expect to find…
+Here is what you can expect to find… Read on!

 Meet the friendly staff

-There is also a big exhibition of fish can labels, and if you take the time to look at them more closely, you will be amazed with the huge variety of them!
+In the museum, there is also a big exhibition of fish can labels.
+If you take the time to look at them more closely, you will be amazed by the huge variety of them!

 Take a look at some of the labels (these images are courtesy of the Norwegian Canning Museum and all rights are reserved)!

 If your kids like role play, then don’t miss the workers’ room on the first floor of the Norwegian Canning Museum!